joealewine/blockchain-rhos/ibp-console-ha.md

    **Ordering service** Whenever you deploy a Raft ordering service, the five ordering nodes are automatically distributed across the worker nodes in your cluster, using the anti-affinity policy and based on resource availability on the nodes.

-   **CAs** If replica sets are chosen for a CA, Kubernetes automatically tries to keep the pods on different nodes on [best effort](https://kubernetes.io/docs/setup/best-practices/multiple-zones/#functionality){: external} basis.
+   **CAs** Like peers and ordering nodes, if replica sets are chosen for a CA, an anti-affinity policy automatically distributes the CA replica sets across worker nodes in the cluster, based on resource availability.

    This scenario uses redundant peers, ordering nodes, and CA replica sets, across multiple worker nodes in a single cluster or zone, which protects against node failure, but cannot protect from a cluster or zone failure.
 Therefore, it is not recommended for Production.